uunlu/bojanv91.github.io/Snow/_posts/2015-09-29-towards-good-enough-code-re-factoring-business-rule-check-specification-pattern.md

 	var doesCompanyAlreadyExists = numberOfSameCompanies > 0;
 	if (doesCompanyAlreadyExists)
 		throw new Exception("A company with the same name and country already exists");

+By making some conditions explicit, we gain clear understanding about what the code does.

 ## Step 3 - make the business rule violation explicit